nosway/sfs/README.md

 sfs (simple file system for Linux)
 =========

-The file system "sfs" is helpful to understand Linux VFS and file system basics.
-The source code of sfs was written by referring to
+The file system "sfs" is helpful to understand Linux VFS and file system basics.<br> The source code of sfs was written by referring to
-aufs (https://github.com/krinkinmu/aufs), minix, and ext2 file systems.
+aufs (https://github.com/krinkinmu/aufs), ext2 and minix file systems.

 On-disk file system layout